 Heike Grimm is specifically interested in the role of social entrepreneurship for bottom-up development in Global South countries and peripheral regions in the Global North.
 Previously successful start-up teams from the Willy Brandt School that emerged in her social entrepreneurship class, such as MINTy Girls, Sharing Living or the app Amigo, provided essential motivation for the idea and the development of a social and international start-up campus and incubator at the University of Erfurt.
 These projects were recipients of the Brandt School’s Commitment Award, which has been spearheaded by the Engagementprice Foundation over the last ten years.
 The intersection of entrepreneurship and public policy is an especially innovative aspect of the teaching and research portfolio of heike Grimm, and is one of the unique selling points of the Brandt School’s MPP program.

-Latest research is focusing on public health entrepreneurship, a research proposal developed with doctoral student Ana Andrun which was just submitted with the Volkswagen Foundation.
+Latest research is focusing on public health entrepreneurship.
 Further publications projects tackle issues such as policy entrepreneurship and social entrepreneurship education.
 The peer-reviewed journal Public Administration Education just accepted an article for a special issue, in 2021.